RiseofRice/AdventofCode/README.md

-# Advent of Code
+# Advent of Code 2025

-A collection of solutions for [Advent of Code](https://adventofcode.com/) challenges.
+A collection of solutions for [Advent of Code 2025](https://adventofcode.com/) challenges.

 ## Day 1